 The answers to these questions will help you arrive at your investment time horizon and risk tolerance, which are the fundamental elements of determining your investment objective.

-After taking these steps and you are not comfortable doing things yourself, look into meeting with an investment advisor.
+If you are not comfortable doing it yourself after taking these steps, look into meeting with an investment advisor.